mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 2. My sharing is grounded or limited on the **context of FYP in FCSIT UM for Software Engineering department only** and may not be fully applicable to those from other institutions or even other disciplines of my own faculty.
 3. The focus of this blog is more about sharing the things that are often **left out/only discovered after going through FYP** that I felt **everyone should know in advance/in hindsight** and less about the things that you will eventually be briefed by the faculty's FYP coordinator.

-I will divide this blog post into several parts, depending on how lengthy it is for easy readbility.
+This article series will be divided into several parts for easy readability, starting with the first one regarding pre-FYP preparation.

 Without further ado, let's get right into it!

+---

 ## Part 1: Pre-FYP Preparation